 Download the PDF

-According to the US Census Bureau's American Community Survey of 2015, over 43 million immigrants are residing in our nation.
+According to the US Census Bureau's American Community Survey, nearly 44 million immigrants are residing in our nation.
 The majority of immigrants work but generally are employed in jobs or industries that offer lower wages and provide limited access to employer sponsored insurance.
 Due to limited access to employer sponsored coverage and eligibility restrictions for Medicaid and CHIP, non-citizens are three times as likely to be uninsured compared with US-born citizens and are less likely to obtain needed care or preventive services.

 CHA's Position and Activities